backyardbiomech/newjekylltest/Labs/Thermoregulation/Thermoregulation_notebook.md

 ---
 layout: page
 title: "Thermoregulation notebook"
-math: mathjax
+math: katex
-permalink: /thermoregnb/
+permalink: /thermoreg_notebook/
 ---
 ## Thermoregulation Notebook
-You may generate the Excel sheet as part of your group, but your analysis and answers to the question below should be your own work and in your own words.
+You may work the Excel sheet as part of your group, but your analysis and answers to the questions below should be your own work and in your own words.

-1. In your Excel file, put in formulae to calculate the half-life for each 30 second segment of all of the treatments (it's one formula, then copy and paste).
-Calculate the mean half-life per treatment.
+1. In your Excel file, I have entered the formulae to calculate the half-life for each 30 second segment of all of the treatments (it's one formula, then copy and paste).
+Use Excel formulae to calculate the mean half-life per treatment.
 Put those values below for the treatments you were able to complete:

 | Treatment            | Mean half life|
 |----------------------|---------------|